Onekama, Michigan: History

 In 1880, the first public buildings were built in the new village.
-These included the Pierce Grist Mill and The Gibert Brothers' Saw Mill.
-In 1882, the first school was built next to the present-day Congregational Church.
-In 1883, a large summer hotel, The Glen House, was built near the Glen, with its three mineral springs that were believed to have medicinal value.
+These included the Pierce gristmill and the Gibert brothers' sawmill.
+In 1882, the first school was built next to the present-day Congregational church.
+In 1883, a large summer hotel, the Glen House, was built near the Glen, with its three mineral springs that were believed to have medicinal value.